keithmarsh/charge/README.md

-# Octopuse Agile / Zappi Charging Costs
+# Octopus Agile / Zappi Charging Costs
 A very simple charge calculator for a Zappi on Octopus Agile tarrif.
 # Get Your Charge Data
 The only way to get your charge data now is to request a CSV to be delivered by email on https://myaccount.myenergi.com/data-reports